+The EFIS has a heading failure mode.
 With heading failed, the PFD heading scale and MFD compass rose align with track (if available) or are removed and replaced with a red-X.

-In this failure mode, the PFD heading scale includes "GPS TRK" around the track marker to clearly delineate the failure mode.
+The PFD heading scale includes "GPS TRK" around the track marker to clearly indicate a heading failure mode.